 Sales and expenses incurred by foreign subsidiaries are denominated in the subsidiary's local currency and translated into U.S. Dollar amounts at average rates of exchange during the year.
-We recognized foreign currency transaction gains and (losses) of (\$268,000) and \$176,000 in 2010 and 2009, respectively.
-The transaction gains or losses resulted primarily from translation adjustments to foreign inter-company accounts; sales by our German subsidiary to certain customers, which were invoiced in US dollars; and unhedged Brazilian intercompany balances.
+We recognized foreign currency transaction gains and (losses) of (\$248,000) and (\$268,000) in 2011 and 2010, respectively.
+The transaction gains or losses resulted primarily from translation adjustments to foreign inter-company accounts and US dollar accounts held by foreign subsidiaries; sales by our German subsidiary to certain customers, which were invoiced in US dollars; and Brazilian intercompany balances.